 Temporary Grazing Paddocks

-Important things to figure out about your temporary grazing paddocks: How large and for how long?
+The important facts to determine about your temporary grazing paddocks are: How large and for how long?

 In order to know how large you should plan to make your temporary grazing paddocks, you need to know how many animal units you have.

-When I was rotationally grazing a mixed flock of hair and wool sheep, I had an estimated 2 animal units, or 2000 pounds of animal in my main group (I grazed the little lambs alongside their mothers).
+When I was rotationally grazing a mixed flock of hair and wool sheep, I had an estimated two animal units, or 2,000 pounds of animal in my main group (I grazed the little lambs alongside their mothers).
 Because of how my pastures performed, I was able to create relatively small paddocks for grazing, usually 1/2 acre - 1 acre per animal unit.

-In general, 1 animal unit can graze 1 acre for a few days.
-Depending on forage quality and the time of the growing season, 1 animal unit might need 3 acres for the same time period.
+In general, one animal unit can graze one acre for a few days.
+Depending on forage quality and the time of the growing season, one animal unit might need three acres for the same time period.